Geocasmith/SENG202/README.md

 4. Run the following command: `mvn clean package`
 5. Navigate to the target folder in File Explorer
 6. SENG202Project-1.0-SNAPSHOT.jar is the newly created .jar file

+## App startup
+When the program is first opened, there will be no data in it.
+Click the File menu in the top left to see the options for adding data

+The program comes with a sample crimes database and csv file in the Files folder.
+These are called crimeRecords.db and crimeRecords.csv respectively